Jp En

 Approach toward Promoting Diversity

 The promotion of diversity has been clearly identified as a management strategy in the Company's medium-term management plans since the fiscal year ended March 31, 2015.
 Specific diversity promotion initiatives include MARUI GROUP's participation in A Group of Male Leaders Who will Create a Society in which Women Shine, a committee headed by the Gender Equality Bureau of the Cabinet Office of Japan.
 In addition, we distribute Diversity Books containing messages from senior management to all employees.
-The Company has also established the Diversity Subcommittee, which comprises representatives from management, and the Diversity Project Team, which is membered by employees from throughout the Group.
-With these two organizations in place, we are able to set directives, such as expanding grassroots activities for fostering diversity awareness within the Group, in a top-down manner, while simultaneously advancing bottom-up diversity promotion initiatives.
+At the same time, to address emerging challenges in promoting diversity, we have established Certified Projects and Certified Initiatives.
+By recruiting members on a voluntary, “raise-your-hand” basis, we promote diversity efforts from the bottom up.

 Top-Down Directives, Bottom-Up Initiatives